daniestevez/gr-satellites/README.md

 ## Dependencies

-gr-satellites requires the git version of GNU Radio.
-A stable release may be used, but note the following:
+gr-satellites requires the git version or version 3.7.12.0 of GNU Radio.
+An older stable release may be used, but note the following:

-  * The "Correlate Access Code - Tag" block has changed slightly in the git version (it now allows floats as well as bytes).
+  * The "Correlate Access Code - Tag" block has changed slightly in the 3.7.12.0 version (it now allows floats as well as bytes).
 The new block is incompatible with the older one, so the flowgraphs using "Correlate Access Code - Tag" will complain of missing blocks when using a stable release of